 Definition of Nominal Rate of Return

-The nominal rate of return (also known as the inflationary rate of return) is the rate of return required over the period of time after considering the present inflation rate prevalent in the economy, computed either using an addictive model or multiplicative model, and such return is mostly used in confirming the viability of the proposed project or for discounting purpose.
+The nominal rate of return (also known as the inflationary rate of return) is the rate of return required over the period of time after considering the present inflation rate prevalent in the economy, computed either using an addictive model or multiplicative model and such return is mostly used in confirming the viability of the proposed project or for discounting purpose.

 Explanation

-- Suppose you invest a sum amount in the bank & the rate of return is say 7%.
+- Suppose you invest a sum amount in the bank & the rate of return is 7%.
 Such interest rate offered by banks does not cover the effect of inflation.
 If inflation is lower, the investors ignore the difference.
 However, if the inflation is higher, the investors take the difference on a serious note & avoid investing in safe deposits.

 - Thus, inflation is used in various finance disciples, and the list is never-ending.

-Formula for Nominal Rate of Return
+The Formula for the Nominal Rate of Return

 There are two methods for the computation of the nominal rate of return.

-Method I: Addictive Method
+The method I: Addictive Method

 Method II: Multiplicative Method